 Cardiff City Hall Wedding Photography Cardiff | Cathryn & James

-Cathryn & James initially planned to hold their wedding in June 2020 however, COVID-19 got in the way, and just like all brides and grooms they had to postpone to a later date.
+Cathryn & James finally married in Cardiff City Hall.
+They initially planned to hold their wedding in June 2020 however, COVID-19 got in the way, and just like all brides and grooms they had to postpone to a later date.
 Lucky for them their postponement date was only 7 days later.
 They got married but not to the extent of how they planned their day.
 James and I were at the same school when we were both young participating in the same classes, although I only met Cathryn on the day of the wedding due to us all only finding out the wedding was going ahead 2 days before.

 Cathryn was getting ready at home along with her 4 children and her sister.
 As I arrived, everyone was in good spirits for the day.
 A few work colleagues turned up to congratulate Cathryn on her wedding day however social distancing as we all were.
 Once everyone was ready and after a few portraits, we ventured outside where all the neighbors in the street have gathered to see Cathryn off before she was escorted to the ceremony in a Range Rover organised by her brother-in-law.